 QB Dematrius Davis Commits to Auburn

 Ranked as the No. 8 dual-threat quarterback in the country, according to the 247Sports Composite, Dematrius Davis committed to Auburn over other finalists Virginia Tech, LSU, and Texas A&M. He once committed to the Hokies, but found his perfect fit with the Tigers, offensive coordinator Chad Morris, and playing in the SEC.

 Davis also fielded offers from Arizona State, Arkansas, Baylor, Florida State, Houston, Kentucky, Memphis, Miami, Nebraska, Ole Miss, SMU, and TCU, among others.

 Davis became the eighth hard commit for Auburn and the fourth four-star recruit, both numbers that have since risen since his commitment.
 Those four-star athletes include defensive tackle Lee Hunter, running back Armoni Goodwin, and offensive tackle Caleb Johnson.

 At 6-foot and 190 pounds, Dematrius Davis is far from the biggest quarterback in the class, but he’s easily one of the best athletes.
 The North Shore star also has a big-time arm and has led his team to two Texas State championships.

 Davis even went viral for his Hail Mary throw a couple of years ago.

-A lot has changed during the coronavirus pandemic and COVID-19 outbreak for Davis, but he will soon be back scoring touchdowns for North Shore and getting ready to dominate at the NCAA college football level when his time comes.
+A lot has changed during the coronavirus pandemic and COVID-19 outbreak for Davis, but he’s back scoring touchdowns for North Shore and getting ready to dominate at the NCAA college football level when his time comes.